blondiebytes/SpikeGame1/README.md

 Non-automated tests (i.e. opening up the game and playing) will not be acceptable.

-3.2.1 Turn-in and Grading
-You should turn in your manual, your source code, a console transcript of your test suite’s execution, and an essay which describes your approach to implementing and ensuring the correctness of your game.
+You should bring in your manual, your source code, a console transcript of your test suite’s execution, and an essay which describes your approach to implementing and ensuring the correctness of your game.
 Your essay should probably make reference to specific lines in your source code and test transcript.

-You will be graded on the persuasiveness of your essay.